Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 Baylor vs. Creighton Betting Trends

-- A total of 17 out of the Bears' 33 games this season have gone over the point total.
+- The Bears and their opponents have combined to go over the point total 17 out of 33 times this season.

-- Creighton has compiled a 15-17-0 record against the spread this season.
+- Creighton has put together a 15-17-0 ATS record so far this year.

-- The Bluejays and their opponents have combined to go over the point total 13 out of 32 times this season.
+- A total of 13 Bluejays games this season have gone over the point total.

 Baylor Futures Odds

-- Baylor's national championship odds (+2000) place it 12th-best in college basketball, but according to computer rankings it is only 15th-best.
+- Bookmakers rate Baylor higher (13th-best in college basketball) than the computer rankings do (14th-best).

-- The Bears' national championship odds have decreased from +1500 at the beginning of the season to +2000, the 77th-biggest change among all teams.
+- Oddsmakers have moved the Bears' national championship odds down from +1500 at the start of the season to +1800.
+Among all teams in the country, that is the 82nd-biggest change.

-- Baylor's chances of winning the national championship, based on its odds, are 4.8%.
+- The implied probability of Baylor winning the national championship, based on its +1800 moneyline odds, is 5.3%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.